conduktor/conduktor-docs/docs/platform/console/consume-data/filter-messages.md

 JavaScript filters let you perform complex searches on the JSON representation of your kafka record and its metadata.

-Although we recommend using [simple filters](www.test.com), we acknowledge that JavaScript may be preferable for some users or when there are advanced filtering requirements.
+Although we recommend using [custom filters](#custom-filters), we acknowledge that JavaScript may be preferable for some users or when there are advanced filtering requirements.

  - [Create a Javascript filter](#create-a-javascript-filter)
  - [Accessing message attributes](#accessing-message-attributes)